Jim Wells (speedway rider)

 Edward James Wells (born in Auckland, New Zealand) is a former motorcycle speedway rider in National League (speedway) and British League.

 Career

-Jim Wells is best known as a Sunderland Stars rider, where he rode for three seasons from 1972.
+Wells is best known as a Sunderland Stars rider, where he rode for three seasons from 1972.
 The following season in 1973 saw him pick up some replacement riders with British League teams Cradley United and Halifax but he never did more at that level.
 In 1974, he very briefly held the track record at Sunderland in a time of 63.4, but it was quickly beaten by Birmingham Brummies John Hart in 63.2.